GabrielVAntunes/GabrielVAntunes/README.md

 ### Hi there 👋

-- 🔭 I’m a computer science student
+- 🔭 I’m a computer science student at UMinho